JaisPiyush/wyrd-docs/ui-specs/README.md

     - **[UserModel?](#usermodel) user:** Backend logged-in user.

     ### States
-    1. **AuthenticationStateInitialization**
+    1. **InitializationAuthenticationState**
-    2. **AuthenticationStateCheckingAuthenticationStatus:** Bloc is checking user authentication status; show loading screen.
+    2. **CheckingAuthenticationStatusAuthenticationState:** Bloc is checking user authentication status; show loading screen.
-    3. **AuthenticationStateUserIsUnauthorized:** Bloc has found the user to be unauthorized; the activity will redirect to the login page.
+    3. **UserIsUnauthorizedAuthenticationState:** Bloc has found the user to be unauthorized; the activity will redirect to the login page.
-    4. **AuthenticationStateAuthenticationCompleted:** Bloc approves the user's login status.
+    4. **AuthenticationCompletedAuthenticationState:** Bloc approves the user's login status.
-    5. **AuthenticationStateSendingVerificationCode:** Bloc is requesting Firebase for a phone number authentication code (intentionally add a 5-second delay to show a small loading screen before moving to the next page for better UX).
+    5. **SendingVerificationCodeAuthenticationState:** Bloc is requesting Firebase for a phone number authentication code (intentionally add a 5-second delay to show a small loading screen before moving to the next page for better UX).
-    6. **AuthenticationStateWaitingForCodeInput(Duration secondsLeft):** While sending the code for verification, the bloc sets a duration timer to update the countdown UI.
+    6. **WaitingForCodeInputAuthenticationState(Duration secondsLeft):** While sending the code for verification, the bloc sets a duration timer to update the countdown UI.
 When secondsLeft reaches 0, the UI should show a resend button.
 Use the [CountdownTimerController](#countdowntimercontroller) for creating a streaming ticker.
-    7. **AuthenticationStateWaitingForCodeVerification:** Bloc has sent the OTP code for verification and is waiting for a response.
+    7. **WaitingForCodeVerificationAuthenticationState:** Bloc has sent the OTP code for verification and is waiting for a response.
-    8. **AuthenticationStatePhoneNumberAuthenticationFailed(String phoneNumber, [Exception e]):** Authentication of the phone number has failed.
+    8. **PhoneNumberAuthenticationFailedAuthenticationState(String phoneNumber, [Exception e]):** Authentication of the phone number has failed.
-    9. **AuthenticationStatePhoneNumberAuthenticatedLogInBackend:** Phone authentication is complete, and the bloc has requested login on the backend.
+    9. **PhoneNumberAuthenticatedLogInBackendAuthenticationState:** Phone authentication is complete, and the bloc has requested login on the backend.
-    10. **AuthenticationStateRefreshingJWTCredentials:** Bloc is refreshing the JWT token.
+    10. **RefreshingJWTCredentialsAuthenticationState:** Bloc is refreshing the JWT token.

     ### Events
-    1. **AuthenticationEventCheckAuthenticationStatus**
+    1. **CheckAuthenticationStatusAuthenticationEvent**
-    2. **AuthenticationEventSendVerificationCodeToPhoneNumber(String phoneNumber, Function(String verificationId) onCodeSent):** The event will call the Firebase function for phone number authentication and trigger the onCodeSent callback as soon as the code is sent.
+    2. **SendVerificationCodeToPhoneNumberAuthenticationEvent(String phoneNumber, Function(String verificationId) onCodeSent):** The event will call the Firebase function for phone number authentication and trigger the onCodeSent callback as soon as the code is sent.
-    3. **AuthenticationEventVerifyCode(String verificationId, String smsCode):** Send the verification code for manual verification.
+    3. **VerifyCodeAuthenticationEvent(String verificationId, String smsCode):** Send the verification code for manual verification.

     #### Events
 2. ### UserDatingProfileBloc
     #### Property
-    - [DatingProfile] profile
+    - [DatingProfile](#datingprofile) profile: Dating profile of the current user.
     #### States
+    1. InitializationUserDatingProfileState.
+    2. FetchingDatingProfileUserDatingProfileState.
+    3. FetchedDatingProfileUserDatingProfileState(DatingProfile profile).
+    4. DatingProfileFetchingFailedUserDatingProfileState(String? msg).
+    5. FetchingPublicDatingProfileUserDatingProfileState.
+    6. FetchedPublicDatingProfileUserDatingProfileState(DatingProfile profile).
+    7. PublicDatingProfileFetchingFailedUserDatingProfileState(String? msg).
     #### Events
-    1. UserDatingProfileEventCheckDatingProfileStatus.
+    1. **FetchDatingProfileUserDatingProfileEvent**: Fetch dating profile of the currently logged in user.
+    2. **FetchPublicDatingProfileUserDatingProfileEvent(int id)**: Fetch user's detail associated with the `id`.
+The event will be called when user wanted to view profile of other user.
+    3. **CreateDatingProfileUserDatingProfileEvent
 3. ### RotaryMatchingAndMatchedPairsBloc
 4. ### DatingRoomBloc
 5. ### SearchDatingRoomsBloc